 Another danger to watch out for is jellyfish.
 During certain times of the year, jellyfish can be found in the waters around Mauritius, and they can cause painful stings.
-If you are stung, it’s important to rinse the affected area with vinegar and to seek medical attention if necessary.
+If you are stung, seek medical attention as soon as you can.

 Before going for a swim in Mauritius, it is important to check a few key things to ensure a safe and enjoyable experience:

 Weather conditions: Check for any weather warnings, such as high winds or storms that could make the water conditions dangerous.
 It's best to avoid swimming in rough or choppy waters.

 Tides and currents: Check for any strong tides or currents in the area where you plan to swim.
 Avoid swimming in areas with strong currents or in areas that are designated as off-limits.